DeployBoard/deployboard/apps/docs/src/deployment/index.md

 # Deployment - Intro

-!!! note
-    Kicking the tires?
-Check out our [Quick Start](quickstart.md).

-Deploying **DeployBoard** is relatively easy.
+Deploying your own instance of **DeployBoard** is relatively easy.

 There are several ways to do it depending on your specific use case and the tools that you use.

+- Use the pre-built docker image from [docker hub](https://hub.docker.com/r/deployboard/deployboard).
+- Build your own docker image from source code.
+- Build and run the application from source without docker.

+The easiest and recommended approach is to just use the pre-built docker image from [docker hub](https://hub.docker.com/r/deployboard/deployboard).

 !!! tip

-    Before deploying, please read the configuration page on how to configure DeployBoard.
+    Before deploying, please read the [configuration](/deployment/configuration) page on how to configure DeployBoard.

-* Use the pre-built docker image from docker hub.
-* Build your own docker image from source code.
-* Build and run the application from source without docker.

-There are some unique scenarios that we will discover in the next sections.

-* Deploying behind a firewall?